Turning a large thrift store jar into a DIY Glass Trick or Treat Candy Jar.

 - Stencil (if needed-this was done freehand)

-- Clean jar and make sure it is completely dry.
+- First, clean jar and make sure it is completely dry.

-- Spray paint the outside with the chalkboard paint.
-(Follow handling instructions)
+- Next, spray paint the outside with the chalkboard paint.
+(Following the directions advised on the label.)

 - Repeat spray paint, applying as many coats as needed.

-- Once allowed to completely dry you can add whatever wording you want.
+- Once allowed to completely dry you can add whatever wording you want, freehand or stencil.